last updated 13/10/2014

 One or More Batteries

 Whether there are one or more auxiliary batteries, and whether they are installed in the vehicle or trailer, does not affect the design arrangements outlined in this article.
 For the purpose of simplicity, this article will refer to only one auxiliary battery.
 A bank of batteries in parallel behaves the same as one large battery.
 Wherever you see “second battery” or “auxiliary battery” you can replace it with a bank of batteries.
-Batteries arranged in banks work best if they are of the same type, so that they have similar voltage profiles, but this is not absolutely necessary.
+Batteries arranged in banks work best if they are of the same type and the same capacity, so that they have similar voltage profiles and charge / discharge at similar rates, but this is not absolutely necessary.
 All lead acids behave fairly similarly.
 When connected in parallel, batteries do not need to be of the same capacity, as charge and discharge current will naturally distribute between them according to their capacity.
 A larger battery will sink more current when charging as it pulls down the charging voltage.
 A larger battery will supply more current as its voltage will not drop as much.

 Types of Batteries